-What I love about this podcast is that it washes away the snobbery that people can sometimes associate with such serious institutions as museums and truly does focus on the passionate people who work for them.
-(A museum career is certainly not... one embarks on for the money.)
-The last episode of season 2 was an interview with a security guard, always the most unsung of museum employees and often the ones with the most insight about the visitor experience.
+The hosts, NEMA Executive Director Dan Yaeger and Marieke Van Damme, director of the Cambridge Historical Society, are truly great audio personalities.
+This podcast washes away the snobbery that people can sometimes associate with such serious institutions as museums and truly does focus on the passionate people who work for them.
+(A museum career is certainly not one embarks on for the money.)
+The last episode of season 2 was an interview with a security guard, always the most unsung of museum employees and often the person with the most insight about the visitor experience.

-How to listen: Download episodes here or subscribe on iTunes or Google Play.
+How to listen: Download episodes from their website or subscribe on iTunes or Google Play.